merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/05_Zone_Discounts.md

-Advanced Pricing makes it possible to set discounts depending on visitor address.
+Advanced Pricing makes it possible to set discounts depending on the visitor's address.

 In administrator panel: Catalog -> Manage Products -> Edit Product -> Zone Discounts.